andrew/ultimate-awesome/README.md

 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-python-audio](https://github.com/andreimatveyeu/awesome-python-audio) - Awesome Python resources related to audio and music.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
+- [awesome-crypto-wallets](https://github.com/awesomelistsio/awesome-crypto-wallets) - A curated list of awesome resources, tools, and wallets for securely storing, managing, and transferring cryptocurrencies.
+This list covers software wallets, hardware wallets, multi-currency wallets, and privacy-focused options.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .